 Marty began his professional life as a high school English teacher at St. Barnabas in the Bronx.
 That’s where he learned that teaching people isn’t nearly as effective as getting them to discover things for themselves.

 No doubt he put this lesson to good use himself as he embarked on an ad career at 28 in the direct mail department at Wunderman.
 After a year, he moved into general advertising, taking a job with the Marschalk Company (get ready for a history lesson), which later became Lowe Marschalk and finally Lowe & Partners/SMS.
 At the end of his 12 years there, he’d become known for his Mercedes work, which won virtually every industry award and also (perhaps even more importantly) helped triple sales.

-In 1999, Marty became ECD and Partner at Merkley Newman Harty, then four years later, CCO of BBDO Chicago, where his overall pitch average was his pitch average was .750 - .800.
+In 1999, Marty became ECD and Partner at Merkley Newman Harty, then four years later, CCO of BBDO Chicago, where his overall pitch average was .750 - .800.
 He did two more stints as CCO, at Gotham In and LA’s Grupo Gallegos, before finally co-creating Positiv, an ad collective.

 All the while, the teacher in him continued to help curious minds discover their vision and voices at ad schools, the 4A’s, and SUNY Stony Brook and Manhattanville.
 Through his interview below, he’s bound to help us all discover a few things, too.

 Is ageism in the industry something you thought about in your 30s?
 Your 40s?